A game board and 12 pieces for each player (checkers or coins work well for the playing pieces)

-The goal is to get your opponent down to two pieces, or to block him from making any legal moves.
+The goal is to get your opponent down to two pieces or to block them from making any legal moves.

 The board is made up of three concentric squares, with three points marked on each side of each square (the two corners and a midpoint).
 The same-side midpoints of all three squares are connected by a straight line.
 A total of 24 points are marked on the board.

 Setup Phase: Players taking turns laying their pieces on vacant points.